Skip to content

 Utilities

-docker exec -it <container_id> /bin/bash # Start an interactive shell in the container
+docker exec -it <container_id> /bin/bash # Start an interactive shell in the container, can be

 docker logs <container_id> # View stdout/stderr logs